carvel-dev/ytt-library-for-kubernetes/README.md

 # k8s-lib

+!!!
+Must use ytt v0.23.0+ !!!

 `k8s-lib` is a [ytt](https://github.com/k14s/ytt) library that includes reusable K8s components.

 ## App Library

-`app` library provides `make()` function that builds apps that consist of Deployment, Service, Ingress and HPA.
+`app` library builds apps that consist of Deployment, Service, Ingress and HPA.
 More specifically:

 - Ingress is configured with `/` path and points to a Service which points to a Deployment
 - Deployment configures Pod anti affinity based on node hostname